 economy debt and software tech debt

-An example how software follows not just the structure of the organization its built in (Conway's law), but also the conditions of the general economy.
+Software follows not just the structure of the organization its built in (Conway's law), but also the conditions of the general economy.

 The clients I work for enjoy accumulating extreme amounts of technical debt for all kinds of reasons.
 This leads to an environment where having an outage is not some exceptional situation, but the norm.
 As I'm working through some of the issues, I noticed how similar it is to the economy on a global scale.